-Feature Projected changes Cumulative effects Past human activities have degraded and fragmented habitat, making dispersal in response to climate-related disturbance more difficult for specialist species.
-Human response to increased disturbance (e.g. extensive salvage harvesting following insect infestations and fire, which reduces large dead standing and downed wood) can exacerbate impacts of climate change.
-Old forest will decline due to increased disturbance and harvesting, threatening associated species; e.g., in the Kamloops TSA, old growth patches are projected to decline by 30 - 50% with an 80% reduction of large (>1,000 ha) patches.
+Feature Projected changes Cumulative effects Past human activities have altered, degraded and fragmented habitat, making dispersal in response to climate-related disturbance more difficult for specialist species.
+Human response to increased disturbance (e.g. extensive salvage harvesting following insect infestations and fire) can exacerbate impacts of climate change.
+Old forest will decline due to disturbance and harvesting, threatening associated species.
 Without management intervention, climate change will exacerbate the effects of overgrazing and trampling, which impact grasslands and forest understory by changing the plant community, destroying the biological crust and opening soil to invasive plants.
 Communities Communities will reassemble, often into new combinations, as some established species decline or disappear, new species colonise and interactions change.
 Ecosystems may undergo regime shifts (e.g. from forest to shrubs or grassland).
-Deciduous trees, including trembling aspen and paper birch, that provide critical habitat for many birds and other species, may be lost from dry ecosystems.
-In the Okanagan, over two-thirds of faunal species are classified as medium to high risk, particularly species requiring late-successional forest.27 Interactions Ecological processes and relationships among species (e.g. predation, pollination, mutualism) may uncouple as the timing of events changes and becomes more variable (e.g., if bird migration depends on day length, but their insect prey abundance depends on temperature).
+Interactions • Ecological processes and relationships among species (e.g. predation, pollination, mutualism) may uncouple as the timing of events changes and becomes more variable (e.g., if migration depends on day length, but prey abundance depends on temperature).
 Invasive species Invasive species (plants and other organisms) are expected to increase as temperatures and disturbance increase.
 Current indigenous species may be less competitive in the new climate and disturbance conditions, facilitating invasive plant population expansion.
-The Thompson-Okanagan already has many invasive plant species, including knapweed and cheatgrass.
-Grasslands and dry forest ecosystems are particularly impacted and will be increasingly vulnerable to invasive species following disturbance, facilitating regime shifts.
-Wildlife 28 Wildlife and trophic interactions (e.g. predation) will be particularly affected by changes in snowpack and freeze-thaw regimes.
+Parts of the Cariboo already have many invasive plant species.
+Grasslands and dry forest types are particularly impacted and will be increasingly vulnerable to invasive plants following disturbance, facilitating regime shifts.
+Wildlife 22 Wildlife and trophic interactions (e.g. predation) will be particularly affected by changes in snowpack and freeze-thaw regimes.
 Impacts vary by species.
-Increased fire could affect caribou habitat negatively and moose habitat positively.
+Increased fire could impact caribou habitat negatively and moose habitat positively.
 Increased disturbance (and salvage harvesting) of old-growth management areas will result in decline of old seral forest and affect the character of reserved areas.
 Wildlife tree patches face increased risk of tree mortality that will affect their value.